“A joy to watch” – Time Out

 “A dignified performance with heart and dimension” – Theatre Press

-Harvey Zielinski is a 27 year old transgender actor based in Melbourne, Australia, represented by McMahon Management.
+Harvey Zielinski is a transgender actor based in Melbourne, Australia, represented by Mollison Keightley Management.

 Harvey began acting in 1999 in W.A.
 In 2017 he graduated from the National Theatre Drama School (Advanced Diploma of Acting; 2015-2017).
-There he was awarded the Cybec Foundation scholarship for ‘professional potential’ in 2017.
-In his graduating year he was selected to direct his classes devised show, I Will Not Be Here Long.
+There he was awarded the Cybec Foundation scholarship in 2017.
+In his graduating year, he was selected to direct his classes devised show, I Will Not Be Here Long.
+Before the National Theatre, Harvey studied for two years at The Actors’ Studio, Sydney.

-After graduating Harvey was swiftly cast as Max in Taylor Mac’s Hir at Red Stitch Actor’s Theatre, directed by Daniel Clarke.
+After graduating from the National Harvey was swiftly cast as Max in Taylor Mac’s Hir at Red Stitch Actors’ Theatre, directed by Daniel Clarke.
 Harvey performed alongside Belinda McLory, Ben Grant and Jordan Fraser-Trumble.
 Soon after being cast in Hir, Harvey was also awarded the 2018 Red Stitch Actors’ Theatre Graduate Ensemble Member position.
-He is currently Assistant Directing Right Now for Red Stitch.
+He Assistant Directed Catherine Anne-Toupin’s Right Now for Red Stitch (dir.
+Katy Maudlin), and is now rehearsing for Annie Baker’s The Antipodes (10 July – 12 August, dir.
+Ella Caldwell).